MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

 This condition is fulfilled when the time specified in `Wait (in seconds)` has elapsed.
+This can make sense as a "fallback" condition.
+For example, if the user does not complete condition X in the alloted amount of time, the timeout condition will trigger leading to a different step with different consequences.

 ### Configuration